 - Pension insurance: 22.80% (employer contribution: 12.55%; employee contribution: 10.25%)

 - Accident insurance: 1.20%, to be paid by the employer

 - Health insurance: 7.65% (employer contribution: 3.78%; employee contribution: 3.87%)

 - Unemployment insurance: 6.00%, to be split equally between the employer and the employee

 - Others: 1.7% (employer contribution: 0.7%; employee contribution: 1%)

 Where applicable, employees pay trade union contributions and contributions to religious communities (e.g. church tax), which are deducted directly from pay.

 Adequate insurance coverage is generally provided through the national system which is paid via social insurances by both employers and employees.
 Supplementary coverage may be provided to the employee as an additional benefit but is not as oft-negotiated as it is in the US.
 If individuals are required to travel for work outside Europe, we strongly recommend ensuring that the employee is covered under a travel insurance plan.
 All employees engaged via Globalization Partners’ Global PEO are covered under a travel insurance program to ensure that they can safely visit the US and other countries on business.

 Additional Benefits in Austria

-Some companies provide senior level executives with company cars.
-Globalization Partners is not able to lease company cars on behalf of its’ clients.
+Some companies provide senior-level executives with company cars.
+Globalization Partners is not able to lease company cars on behalf of its customers.
 Should this benefit be required, we recommend providing an employee with an allowance to cover his/her own car expenses.